isappit/ifile/example/README.md

 Other examples uses the index created to see how IFile search the terms in the index.

 Remember that you can define your configuration in two mode:
-- use "Config/IFileConfig.xml" stored in the "vendor" (not recommended)
+1. use "Config/IFileConfig.xml" stored in the "vendor" (not recommended)
-- you can configure external XML at the "vendor foder" and set this file configuration first to create the IFileFactory
+2. you can configure external XML at the "vendor foder" and set this file configuration first to create the IFileFactory

-Example:
+Example mode 2:
 ```php

     // Define external configuration file ( if not defined, IFile use: src/Config/xml/IFileConfig.xml in vendor )